 This is the Easy Version of the Articles.
-The full version of the Articles is also available as a PDF.
+The full version of the Articles is also available.

 Membership in AWU is available to any worker employed by Alphabet or within its network of subsidiary and vendor companies, throughout the United States of America and Canada.
 Approval of membership will not be made based on craft, skill, age, race, caste, gender, sexual orientation, religious or political beliefs or affiliation, disability, immigration status, or any other protected characteristic.
 Membership is also available to those in the process of contesting their firing.